Missing link between the 2D Quantum Hall problem and 1D quasicrystals: The Fibonacci, Quantum Hall and Fibonacci-Hall models

 In order to extrapolate from 2D to 1D limit, the inter-chain couplings between different chains are multiplied by a factor $0\leq\epsilon\leq 1$.
 Fig.\ref{fig:cutproj}b) shows the square lattice, with the intrachain bonds in blue, and inter-chain bonds in red.
 The resulting $\epsilon$-dependent ``Fibonacci-Hall" Hamiltonian is:

 where the first relation holds for sites $i$ and $j$ that are located in the same chain (denoted by $C$), and the second line holds for sites located on two different chains.

 To resume, $H^{FH}$ depends on several parameters.
 The approximant size $F_k$, firstly, fixes the value of flux $\phi^S$.
 The explicit parameters of the Hamiltonian are $t_a$, $t_b$ and $\epsilon$ of which only two are independent, (we can set $t_a=1$ without loss of generality).
 We will not discuss the extension of the model to include onsite potentials, but this could be done in an analogous way.
 There is an additional implicit parameter namely, the position of the selection strip.
-However this parameter has no incidence on the band structure when periodic boundary conditions are applied.
-It does play a role in the energies of the edge states in an open system, discussed below.
+This parameter has no incidence on the band structure when periodic boundary conditions are applied but does play a role in the energies of the edge states in an open system.
+Nb. the $H^{FH}$ model for zero ``flux" is topologically trivial but expected to have electronic properties different from the square Fibonacci model \cite{lifshitz,thiem} (a compact expression for our Hamiltonian using the so-called conumbering scheme \cite{siremoss} is given in the S.I. \cite{supple} ).

-A word about the $H^{FH}$ model in the $absence$ of ``magnetic flux" : it is topologically trivial but expected to have interesting electronic properties.
-It differs from the direct product of two identical Fibonacci chains (also called the square Fibonacci model) where the problem becomes separable along the two orthogonal directions \cite{lifshitz,thiem}.
-Using a well-known indexation \cite{siremoss} of sites using their so-called perpendicular coordinates, this 2D Hamiltonian has a rather simple T\"oplitz form (see S.I.).